groupoid/henk/README.md

 ## Semantics

+### Hierarchy

+The hierarchy function computes the universe level of a type constructor (e.g., a function or product type) by delegating to dep with a configurable mode.
+In the code, `hierarchy Arg Out -> dep Arg Out (env om hierarchy impredicative)` uses an environment variable to choose between impredicative (default) and predicative settings, allowing flexibility in the type system’s universe structure.
+Formally, Barendregt describes the hierarchy in PTS via the rules R, where the resulting sort s3 of a product `Πx:A.B` depends on the sorts of A and B: in impredicative CoC, while in predicative systems, it may lift to a higher universe.
+He writes, "The choice of hierarchy rule determines the expressiveness and consistency of the system" (Barendregt, Lambda Calculus: Its Syntax and Semantics, 1992, p.
+567), which the code reflects by parameterizing this choice.
+He writes, "The choice of hierarchy rule determines the expressiveness and consistency of the system" (Barendregt, Lambda Calculus:
+Its Syntax and Semantics, 1992, p.
+567), which the code reflects by parameterizing this choice.

+### Star

+The star function extracts or validates the numeric level of a universe sort, central to the infinite hierarchy of types.
+In the code, `star (star,N) -> N` returns the integer `N` from a universe term `star N` (e.g., \*0, \*1, while `star S -> error ("universe",\*,S)` errors out for invalid inputs.
+Formally, Barendregt defines sorts in PTS as a set S, such as `{∗,□}` in CoC, or an infinite sequence `\*0 : \*1 : \*2 : ...` in systems with universes, where each `**n : **(n+1)`.
+He states, "Sorts form the backbone of the type hierarchy, with each level governing the types below it" (Barendregt, Introduction to Generalized Type Systems, 1991, p.
+6), and the code’s star function directly supports this by managing universe indices.

 ### Equality

 The `eq` function tests convertibility between two terms, a key aspect of type checking in PTS.